melikegecer/MastersProjects/Natural_Language_Processing/README.md

 # Seminar : Natural Language Processing
+Technologies used; Python and Jupyter Notebook
 ### Subject : Author Profiling by Age
 ### Motivation
 In this project, I studied Author Profiling by Age Range.
 My aim for this project was to understand Natural Language Processing and Machine Learning better with the guidance of two papers [1] [2].
 In addition, I aimed to investigate a given data set and apply Machine Learning algorithms to a data set.

-[1] Schler, Jonathan, et al. ìEffects of Age and Gender on Blogging.î [2] Argamon, Shlomo, et al. ìAutomatically Profiling the Author of an Anonymous Text.î
+[1] Schler, Jonathan, et al. ‚ÄúEffects of Age and Gender on Blogging.‚Äù [2] Argamon, Shlomo, et al. ‚ÄúAutomatically Profiling the Author of an Anonymous Text.‚Äù